Why Choose SAIC?: Exhibition Opportunities

 SAIC's campus offers you a number of opportunities for showcasing your artwork whether it is a sound installation, photograph, painting, performance, sculpture, or a combination of media.
 Read on to learn more about the venues to which SAIC students can apply to show their work.

-Department of Exhibitions and Exhibition Studies
+Department of Exhibitions

 The Sullivan Galleries represent 32,000 square feet of exhibition space.
 Located in the historic site of Louis Sullivan’s masterpiece, the Carson Pirie Scott & Co. building, the galleries feature exhibitions, performances, lectures, and screenings by SAIC students, faculty, and guest artists.
 The end-of-year MFA, BFA, Post-Bac in Studio, and Graduate Design exhibitions are held here.